Here we seek to address some frequently asked questions about the Lifetime ISA.

 If you do not use all of your Lifetime ISA to purchase your first home then the Lifetime ISA will remain open and you can continue contributing to it until the day before your 50th birthday should you wish to invest for your retirement.
 Please note that if the Lifetime ISA is closed and you are aged 40 or over you will not be able to open a new Lifetime ISA.

-We do not pay any interest on cash held in a Lifetime ISA.
+You may receive a variable rate of interest depending on the value of cash held.
 There is no charge to hold cash in the HL Lifetime ISA and there is no limit on how long you can hold cash.